AWS Compute Fundamentals

 This is a combined metric for all of your Lambda functions that you have running within your AWS account in addition to functions with a custom concurrency limit.
 It calculates the total sum of concurrent executions at any point in time.
 UnreservedConcurrentExecutions.
 Again, this is also a combined metric for all of your functions in your account, and it calculates the sum of the concurrency of functions without a custom concurrency limit at any given time.
 By utilizing these metrics that are published into CloudWatch you are able to maintain an overview of your functions, and if you are experiencing any unexpected errors.
 Using the features of CloudWatch you can easily create a dashboard relating to your functions.
 For more information on CloudWatch and how to configure the service to get the most from your metrics, please see our existing course here.
 In addition to these metrics, CloudWatch also gathers log data sent by Lambda which are very useful to drill into if you are noticing erroneous patterns emerging from your CloudWatch metrics.
 For each function that you have running, CloudWatch will create a different log group.
 You can also add custom logging statements into your function code.
 As you can see here, CloudWatch has automatically created two different log groups, one for each function.

 In addition to this role, we also have to create a function policy which specifies which AWS resources are allowed to invoke your function.
 Having an error in either one of these components can cause your function to fail.
-If, within the role execution policy for example, you fail to add permissions to operate your function within a VPC to allow the creation of ENIs using the following permissions, then your function would fail.
-Alternatively, if your function policy does not include the correct permissions to allow your push based event source to trigger the function required, then again you will receive a failure.
+If within the role execution policy, for example, you fail to add permissions to operate your function within a VPC to allow the creation of ENIs using the following permissions, then your function would fail.
+Alternatively, if your function policy does not include the correct permissions to allow your push-based event source to trigger the function required, then again you will receive a failure.
 Going back to CloudWatch and logs and how they are used by Lambda.
 Well, if the CloudWatch permissions were removed from the execution role, your logs would not be published to CloudWatch and would fail to be created.
 Permissions and access to resources from both your execution role and function policy are the most likely cause of issues as to why a function would fail.
 Be sure to check your policies and understand which policy is used for which purpose.
-That now brings me to the end of this lecture.
-Coming up next I shall be providing a summarized overview of the key points made throughout this course.

 Stuart has been working within the IT industry for two decades covering a huge range of topic areas and technologies, from data center and network infrastructure design, to cloud architecture and implementation.